Niall Quinn: Manchester City

 Manchester City manager Howard Kendall signed Quinn for £800,000 in March 1990, shortly before the transfer deadline.
 He marked his debut with a goal, in a 1–1 draw against Chelsea at Maine Road.
 He scored 22 times in his first full season, and he went on to spend six years at the club, scoring 78 goals in 245 appearances; his time at City was hampered by a cruciate ligament injury in 1993–94.
 Although he returned to the side the following season, he managed just eight goals from 35 games.

 His most notable game for City was 20 April 1991 when he scored early on and saved a penalty as City beat Derby County 2–1, relegating Derby in the process.
 City goalkeeper Tony Coton had been sent off before half time for fouling Dean Saunders to concede the penalty.
 At this time teams rarely named goalkeepers as substitutes, so Quinn replaced Coton in goal.
 Other notable games included the Manchester derby on 7 November 1993, in which he scored twice in the first half to put City 2–0 up against United by half time, although a remarkable United comeback saw City lose 3–2.

 In the 1993 close season, Everton made a bid to sign Quinn and a further bid was made early in the 1993–94 season, but both bids were rejected and Quinn remained at Maine Road for a further three seasons.
 A cruciate ligament injury sustained in a match against Sheffield Wednesday in November 1993 caused Quinn to miss the majority of the 1993–94 season, and prevented him from playing in the 1994 FIFA World Cup.
 He returned at the start of the 1994–95 season, but the partnership forged by Uwe Rösler and Paul Walsh in his absence meant he was not always a starter.
 In an attempt to reduce the wage bill, Manchester City tried to sell Quinn in the 1995 close season, but a proposed move to Lisbon club Sporting fell through after failure to agree contractual terms.

 He managed a total of 193 league appearances in over six years at Maine Road, and scored a total of 64 goals for them.

+Manchester City supporters created a song about Quinn, "Niall Quinn's Disco Pants", during a night out on a pre-season tour of Italy, in 1992.
+There had been a bust-up with City team-mate Steve McMahon and Quinn had removed his torn and bloodied shirt and was dancing with Rick Holden wearing just a pair of cut-off jeans.
+He was "hardly aware" that there were a group of hardcore City fans watching and they treated him to "the first performance of the song that will follow me till the end of my career."
+The song was later adopted by Sunderland fans and released as a single by the club's dedicated fanzine A Love Supreme.
+It reached no. 56 in the UK Singles Chart in April 1999.